neuralchen/EQSR/README.md

 ## Introduction

-EQSR is designed to pursue scale-equivariance.
+EQSR is designed to pursue scale-equivariance image super-resolution.
 We compare the PSNR degradation rate of our method and ArbSR.
 Taking the SOTA fixed-scale method HAT as reference, our model presents a more stable degradation as the scale increases, reflecting the equivariance of our method.